AB UT US

 The NPO started in 2005 with only 2 children but placed 3 more children within the first year of operations due to the big need for residential care facilities in the area.
 Little Angels moved around quite a bit in the first few years, but eventually found the perfect home in Bridgewater, Somerset West.
 Today Little Angels is home to 17 children, between the ages of 0 - 18 years.

-All the children at Little Angels require 24-hour, highly specialized care and support as a result of their severe disabilities.
-The majority of the children suffer from multiple medical conditions such as Cerebral Palsy, Epilepsy, Microcephaly, Hydrocephaly and require assistive devices namely wheelchairs, buggies, ventriculoperitoneal shunts to relieve brain pressure and/or feeding pegs.
-Read more about the type of disabilities below.
+All the children at Little Angels require 24-hour, highly specialized care and support as a result of their disabilities.
+The majority of the children suffer from multiple medical conditions such as Cerebral Palsy, Epilepsy, Microcephaly, and Hydrocephaly.
+The children require assistive devices such as wheelchairs and buggies.
+Many of our children have PEG Tubes for feeding as the cannot take in food orally.
+Read more about the types of disabilities below.

 Little Angels aim to provide a safe haven for these children and ensure that they receive the correct and proper medication, treatment and specialized programs to maintain their present abilities and support their growth.

 We run daily educational programs that provide intellectual stimulation for the children, as well as physical therapy programs to ensure maximum mobility and flexibility.
 We also do daily fun activities that include music, art, storytelling and more.
 These programmes are endorsed by CSPID (Children with Severe and Profound Intellectual Disability), a governing body managed by the Department of Basic Education.

 Our children’s immunity is more vulnerable due to their medical conditions and also the reason why we every child has a specific nutritional & medicinal plan (worked out by the Department of Health), to ensure we maintain his/her optimal health level.
 All of our children go for bi-annual hospital visits to ensure their assistive devices, i.e. wheelchairs or buggies still meet their growing needs.

 WHAT DRIVES US